-A deed in lieu of foreclosure (deed in lieu) is a loss mitigation option, along with short sales, loan modifications, and forbearances, which may be available to borrowers who are in financial distress and facing foreclosure.
-Specifically, a deed in lieu is a transaction where the homeowner voluntarily transfers title to the property to the holder of the loan (the bank) in exchange for a release from the mortgage obligation.
-In most cases, completing a deed in lieu will release the borrowers from all obligations and liability under the mortgage.
+A deed in lieu of foreclosure is a loss mitigation (foreclosure avoidance) option, along with short sales, loan modifications, repayment plans, and forbearances.
+Specifically, a deed in lieu is a transaction where the homeowner voluntarily transfers title to the property to the holder of the loan (the bank) in exchange for the bank agreeing not to pursue a foreclosure.

-The first step in obtaining a deed in lieu is for the borrower to request a loss mitigation package from the loan servicer (the company you make your mortgage payments to).
+The first step in obtaining a deed in lieu is for the borrower to request a loss mitigation package from the loan servicer (the company that manages the loan account).
 The application will need to be filled out and submitted along with documentation pertaining to the borrower's income and expenses including:

-Next, the loan servicer will order a title search.
-The bank will generally only accept a deed in lieu of foreclosure on a first mortgage, meaning there must be no additional liens, such as second mortgages, judgments from creditors, or tax liens exist on the property.
-An exception to this is if the same bank holds both the first and the second mortgage on the property.
-Alternatively, a borrower can choose to pay off any additional liens (such as a tax lien or judgment) to facilitate the deed in lieu transaction.
-If the loan is insured by the U.S. Department of Housing & Urban Development (HUD), HUD will cover up to $2,000 to pay off second liens when determining eligibility for a deed in lieu.
-If the title is clear, then the loan servicer will arrange for a brokers price opinion (BPO), which will determine the fair market value of the property.
+Sometimes, the bank will require the borrower to attempt to sell the home for its fair market value before it will consider accepting a deed in lieu.
+Once the listing period expires, assuming the property hasn't sold, the servicer will order a title search.
+The bank will generally only accept a deed in lieu of foreclosure on a first mortgage, meaning there must be no additional liens—like second mortgages, judgments from creditors, or tax liens—on the property.
+An exception to this general rule is if the same bank holds both the first and the second mortgage on the home.
+Alternatively, a borrower can choose to pay off any additional liens, such as a tax lien or judgment, to facilitate the deed in lieu transaction.
+If and when the title is clear, then the servicer will arrange for a brokers price opinion (BPO) to determine the fair market value of the property.

-Once the bank agrees to accept the deed in lieu, the borrower will be required to sign a grant deed in lieu of foreclosure, which is the document that transfers ownership of the property to the bank, and an estoppel affidavit.
+To complete the deed in lieu, the borrower will be required to sign a grant deed in lieu of foreclosure, which is the document that transfers ownership of the property to the bank, and an estoppel affidavit.
 The estoppel affidavit sets out the terms of the agreement between the bank and the borrower and will include a provision that the borrower acted freely and voluntarily, not under coercion or duress.
-It may also include provisions addressing whether the transaction is in full satisfaction of the debt or whether the bank has the right to seek a deficiency judgment.
+This document might also include provisions addressing whether the transaction is in full satisfaction of the debt or whether the bank has the right to seek a deficiency judgment.

-Whether or not the bank can pursue a deficiency judgment following a deed in lieu is also dependent on state law.
-For example, Washington has explicit case law that states a loan holder may not obtain a deficiency judgment after a deed in lieu, even if the consideration is less than a full discharge of the debt.
-Thompson v.
-Smith, 58 Wn.
+Whether or not the bank can pursue a deficiency judgment following a deed in lieu also sometimes depends on state law.
+Washington, for example, has explicit case law that states a loan holder may not obtain a deficiency judgment after a deed in lieu, even if the consideration is less than a full discharge of the debt.
+(See Thompson v.
+Smith, 58 Wash.
 App.
-361 .
-The Washington court ruled that because the deed in lieu was effectively a nonjudicial foreclosure, the borrower was entitled to protection under Washington’s anti-deficiency laws.
-Additionally, certain states, such as California, have laws prohibiting a deficiency following a short sale, which could potentially be interpreted by courts as analogous to prohibiting a deficiency following a deed in lieu.
-Cal.
-Code Civ.
-Pro. § 580[e].
-While the California statute does not technically apply to a deed in lieu, a court could potentially view this as evidence of a legislative intent to prohibit deficiency judgments following all loss mitigation transactions.
+361 (1990)).
+In the Thompson case, the court ruled that because the deed in lieu was effectively a nonjudicial foreclosure, the borrower was entitled to protection under Washington’s anti-deficiency laws.